canonical/kafka-k8s-operator/docs/how-to/monitoring.md

 Deploy the `cos-lite` bundle in a Kubernetes environment.
 This can be done by following the [deployment tutorial](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
-Since the Charmed Apache Kafka is deployed directly on a cloud infrastructure environment, it is needed to offer the endpoints of the COS relations.

 The [offers-overlay](https://github.com/canonical/cos-lite-bundle/blob/main/overlays/offers-overlay.yaml)
 can be used, and this step is shown in the COS tutorial.

 ### Offer interfaces via the COS controller

-Switch to COS K8s environment and offer COS interfaces to be cross-model related with Charmed Apache Kafka VM model:
+Switch to COS K8s environment and offer COS interfaces to be cross-model related with Charmed Apache Kafka K8s model:

 ```shell
 juju switch <k8s_controller>:<cos_model_name>